What are the Latest ACA Reporting Changes and Deadlines?

 Thank you to Mary Mitchell, MBA, SPHR, SHRM-SCP, Certified Healthcare Reform Specialist, for contributing to this week’s HR Question of the Week.

-Whether you’re new or experienced when it comes to ACA reporting, it can be a confusing process.
-Clark Schaefer Strategic HR are here to help!
+Whether you’re new or experienced with ACA reporting, it can be a confusing process.
+Clark Schaefer Strategic HR is here to help!
 If you are unsure if your company should be reporting for ACA, we can help assess your employee calculations to determine if it is needed.
-We also have the ability to check your employee data for compliance and electronically file your company’s ACA forms with the IRS on your behalf.
+We can also check your employee data for compliance and electronically file your company’s ACA forms with the IRS on your behalf.
 Contact us for your ACA reporting needs.